HarperDB/documentation/docs/developers/operations-api/clustering.md

 * hostname or url _(required)_ - one of these fields is required.
 You must provide either the `hostname` or the `url` of the node you want to add
 * verify_tls _(optional)_ - a boolean which determines if the TLS certificate should be verified.
 This will allow the HarperDB default self-signed certificates to be accepted.
 Defaults to `true`
 * authorization _(optional)_ - an object or a string which contains the authorization information for the node being added.
 If it is an object, it should contain `username` and `password` fields.
 If it is a string, it should use HTTP `Authorization` style credentials
+* retain_authorization _(optional)_ - a boolean which determines if the authorization credentials should be retained/stored and used everytime a connection is made to this node.
+If `true`, the authorization will be stored on the node record.
+Generally this should not be used, as mTLS/certificate based authorization is much more secure and safe, and avoids the need for storing credentials.
+Defaults to `false`.
 * subscriptions _(optional)_ - The relationship created between nodes.
 If not provided a fully replicated cluster will be setup.
 Must be an object array and include `database`, `table`, `subscribe` and `publish`:
   * database - the database to replicate
   * table - the table to replicate